aws-samples/enterprise-grade-vpc-product-with-aws-service-catalog/README.md

 To avoid ongoing charges, follow these steps:

 - In the test Workload Account(s):
 - - Go to Service Catalog Provisioned products, and terminate the associated provisioned product(s).
-This deletes the VPC and other associted resources, including the Transit Gateway Attachments
+This deletes the VPC and other associated resources, including the Transit Gateway Attachments
 - - Go to CloudFormation, and delete the "network-orchestration-spoke-service-linked-roles" stack
 - In the Network Account:
 - - Go to Service Catalog, Portfolios, click on “VPC”, go to the “Share” tab, and select the items in the list, and click on Actions -> Unshare.